zioan/pp3_inventory/README.md

    - **Quantity**: The quantity or number of units available.
    - **Unit**: The unit of measurement for the item.

 2. **Google Sheets Integration**: The system integrates with Google Sheets to store inventory data.
-Google Sheets provides a familiar and accessible platform for users to manage their inventory, offering features such as collaboration, version history, and easy access from any device with internet connectivity.

 3. **Validation and Error Handling**: The system incorporates validation checks to ensure data integrity and accuracy.
 Input validation is performed for fields such as quantity and index to prevent incorrect or invalid data entry.
 Additionally, error handling mechanisms are implemented to gracefully handle exceptions and provide informative error messages to users in case of unexpected issues.